minhuyen/intoidi/README.md

 __Full instructions for setup__

-Create account on Redhat Openshift ( http://openshift.redhat.com ), install your rhc tools on local PC.
+Create new account on Redhat Openshift ( http://openshift.redhat.com ), install your rhc tools on local PC (follow the instructions on the Openshift website).

 On local PC CD into the directory where you want to work with your application